This post may contain affiliate links.

 Again, this amount of $23,268 is ONLY counting the required RV mechanical repairs and maintenance from March 2018 to June 2020.
 AND most of these were done DIY.

-It is worth noting our average total monthly expense for RV repairs and maintenance on our second RV – the older 1999 Country Coach – were more than double that of our first, newer coach.
-And our average monthly out of pocket expenses were more than TRIPLE.
-But again, we paid a lot less for this coach – it was a quarter of the price of the Tiffin, and a higher end diesel motorhome!
+It is worth noting our average total monthly expense for RV repairs and maintenance on our second RV – the older 1999 Country Coach – was more than double that of our first, newer coach.
+And our average monthly out-of-pocket expenses were more than TRIPLE.
+But again, we paid a lot less for this coach – it was a quarter of the price of the Tiffin and a higher-end diesel motorhome!